Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 {:.note}
 > *An API must be linked to a Konnect Gateway Service (version 3.6+) to be able to restrict access to your API with Authentication Strategies.*

-Registration of Developer accounts and Application requires approval by portal admins by default.
-These approvals are managed in <Access and Approvals>.
+Registration of Developer accounts and creation of Applications both require approval by portal admins by default.
+These approvals are managed in [Access and Approvals](/dev-portal/access-and-approvals).

 ### Auto approve developers
-* Enabled: anyone can sign up for a Developer account without further approval process.
+* Enabled: anyone can sign up for a Developer account without any further approval process.
 * Disabled: portal admins will have to approve any new signup in [Access and Approvals](/dev-portal/access-and-approvals).

 ### Auto approve applications
-* Enabled: When any approved Developer creates an Application, it will be automatically approved.
+* Enabled: When any approved Developer creates an Application, it will be automatically approved and created.
-  * Once an application is approved, the Developer will be able to create an API Key.
+  * Once an application is approved, the Developer will be able to use it to create API Keys.
-* Disable: dportal admins need to approve any new Applications in [Access and Approvals](/dev-portal/access-and-approvals) before a Developer can create API Keys.
+* Disable: portal admins will have to approve any new Applications in [Access and Approvals](/dev-portal/access-and-approvals) before a Developer can create API Keys.

 <!--
 ### Konnect Dev Portal API: